QualyaIO/obtuse.VCV/README.md

 Here we use more vult code to wrap botania for VCV, through `processor_*.vult`.

 Check original template for more details about programming https://github.com/vult-dsp/RackPlayground

+# TODO

+- all notes off upon change in polyphony
+- unused v in ADSR
+- take into account change in sampling rate
+- switch back to monophonic when polyphony cable is 1